 The seed that was planted in 1996 continued to grow with the completion of their Italian-inspired straw bale house in 2010.
 Read about it here.

 In addition to producing olive oil, Michael has been making wine since 2008, and is an avid bread baker.
-A visit to the orchard is never complete without a tour of the cellar, a tasting from the latest wine barrel and a generous pour of Olio De Nardi with some fresh baked bread.
+A visit to the orchard is never complete without a tour of the cellar, a tasting from the latest wine barrel and a generous pour of Olio De Nardi with some natural leavened sourdough bread.

 Michael & Sofie De Nardi